zgeek3/quickswd/README.txt

- -- baseline_images - contains images from a previous run of the scripts -- new_images - contains the images created when running the script -- comparison_images - contains the new images overlapped with a comparison created between baseline_images and new_images
+ -- baseline_images - contains images from a previous run of the scripts -- new_images - contains the images created when running the script -- comparison_images - contains four directories:  ALL, PERFECT_MATCH, FAILURES, NO_BASELINE - comparison result images will appear here

  To run all the tests:
  -- Name the python selenium tests with 'PYTEST' in the name and the csv selenium scripts with 'CSVTEST' in the name.